Anudeepsrib/Decision-Support-System/README.md

 To build this modern assembly line securely, we use specific industry-standard tools:

-- **React & TailwindCSS (The "Look and Feel"):** These are the tools used to build the website you click on.
-They ensure the dashboard is fast, interactive, and looks highly professional on any screen.
+- **React, TailwindCSS & Recharts (The "Look and Feel"):** These are the tools used to build the website you click on.
+They ensure the dashboard is fast, interactive, and looks highly professional on any screen, utilizing Recharts for dynamic historical plotting.
 - **FastAPI (The "Traffic Cop"):** This framework handles all the data traveling between the user's screen and the server.
 It manages speed, scale, and ensures data is routed quickly and securely.
 - **PostgreSQL (The "Digital Filing Cabinet"):** A highly secure, enterprise-grade database that permanently stores user profiles, historical financial records, and every audit report securely.
-- **LangGraph & LangSmith (The "AI Managers"):** These tools manage the AI operations. *LangGraph* creates the step-by-step workflow for the AI to follow, ensuring it knows when to pause for human review. *LangSmith* acts as a security camera, recording every single decision the AI makes so we can trace its internal logic if something goes wrong.
+- **LangGraph & LangSmith (The "AI Managers"):** These tools manage the AI operations. *LangGraph* creates the step-by-step workflow for the AI to follow, ensuring it knows when to pause for human review. *LangSmith* acts as a security camera, recording every single decision the AI makes.
+- **Tesseract OCR & BeautifulSoup (The "Extractors"):** Built-in native dependencies that act as fallbacks for scanning images into text and silently fetching live internet updates from regulatory portals.
 - **Docker (The "Shipping Container"):** Docker wraps all the code, settings, and tools into a tidy isolated box.
 This ensures the software runs identically on any computer or cloud server in the world, preventing the classic "it works on my machine" problem.

 ---